rahul7976/filament/README.md

 Rendering with Filament on Android is similar to rendering from native code (the APIs are largely the same across languages).
 You can render into a `Surface` by passing a `Surface` to the `createSwapChain` method.
 This allows you to render to a `SurfaceTexture`, a `TextureView` or a `SurfaceView`.
-To make things easier we provide an Android specific API called `UiHelper` in the package `com.google.android.filament.android`.
+To make things easier we provide an Android-specific API called `UiHelper` in the package `com.google.android.filament.android`.
 All you need to do is set a render callback on the helper and attach your `SurfaceView` or `TextureView` to it.
 You are still responsible for creating the swap chain in the `onNativeWindowChanged()` callback.